Cleveland bishop named Philadelphia’s next archbishop

 While Francis quickly accepted Chaput’s resignation, this week he formally told another 75-year-old prelate to stay on indefinitely.
 Cardinal Christoph Schoenborn, the archbishop of Vienna, is a strong Francis supporter and helped draft the final document at the controversial Amazon Synod, where bishops called for married priests in the Amazon.

-Nicole Winfield in Rome and Lisa Cornwell in Cleveland contributed to this report.
+Nicole Winfield in Rome and Lisa Cornwell in Ohio contributed to this report.